 The National Park can be accessed by Interstate 65 at Exit 53 to Cave Town.
 The Park is 10 miles (16 kms) from this town via Route 70.
 Accommodation near Mammoth Cave and the National Park is plentiful.
 There is a car park and a visitor center in the park and there are other attractions such as a Wildlife Museum and a Dinosaur Park.
 There are also a number of tours of the cave system whereby individual sites can be visited.
 There is simply too much to see in one day and visitors who want to see as much of the underground marvels as possible are advised to stay several days.

-Top image: Mammoth Cave, Kentucky, USA.
-Source: Margaret River/ CC BY ND 2.0
+Top image: Entrance to Mammoth Cave, Kentucky, USA.
+Source: PhotoElite /Adobe Stock

 By Ed Whelan

 Algeo, K. (2004).
 Mammoth Cave and the making of place.
 Southeastern geographer, 44(1), 27-47.
 Available at: https://www.jstor.org/stable/26222126?seq=1#page_scan_tab_contents

 Barr Jr, T. C. (1968).
 Ecological studies in the Mammoth Cave system of Kentucky.
 International Journal of Speleology, 3(1), 10.
 Available at: https://scholarcommons.usf.edu/ijs/vol3/iss1/10/

 Bailey, V., Bailey, F. M., & Giovannoli, L. (1933).
 Cave life of Kentucky.
 Mainly in the Mammoth Cave region.
 American Midland Naturalist, 14(5), 385-635.
 Available at: https://www.jstor.org/stable/2419906